 With many historically important sites nearby, Bulawayo is a tourist mecca.
 It also benefits from being located close to several national parks.
 The Khami Ruins (22km outside the city) is a UNESCO World Heritage Site and was once the capital of the Kingdom of Butua.
 Well worth the drive.

-Matobo National Park is also a UNESCO Natural World Heritage Site and includes an Intensive Protection Zone breeding a large population of Black and White Rhinoceros.
+Matobo National Park is also another UNESCO Natural World Heritage Site and includes an Intensive Protection Zone breeding a large population of Black and White Rhinoceros.
 It’s situated in the Matobo Hills and the fascinating terrain is a hikers’ paradise.

 Take a drive south roughly 35kms from the city to Chipangali.
 This is a haven for wild animals which have little hope for survival in the wild.
 Chipangali welcomes children and animal lovers to visit the wildlife Orphanage to spend a day on an educational tour, get to know more about Zimbabwe wildlife.